Table of Contents

 Call a Plumbing and Drain Cleaning Professional When All Else Fails

 Need a professional?
 We serve customers like you in New Jersey, Pennsylvania, Delaware, Maryland, and more!
 These are general maintenance tips and simple remedies for minor problems.
-If you try these solutions and they don’t work or if your problem seems to be getting worse, contact Horizon Services immediately.
+If you need assistance with a clogged garbage disposal, give our team a call before the problem becomes worse.
+Our team of technicians offer various types of emergency plumbing services such as garbage disposal installation, water heater repair, sump pump maintenance, and sewer line replacement.
 We have the tools and know-how to address almost every garbage disposal emergency.

 Learn more about Horizon Services in your local area: